 If the rent is paid within three days, then tenancy shall continue.

 If the tenant engaged in illegal activities on the property, the landlord can evict the tenant by sending him or her a written three day notice to quit.
-[UT 78B-6-802.(e),(f),(g)]
+Utah Code § 78B-6-802.(e),(f),(g)

 Examples of illegal activities include illegal gambling, street gang activities, prostitution, illegal firearms possession.
 Unlawful production, sale, distribution or possession of controlled substances are also considered illegal activities.
-[UT 78B-6-1107]
+Utah Code § 78B-6-1107

 If the tenant violated the tenancy agreement (in other ways), the landlord can send the tenant a written three day notice to quit.

-Also known as "Eviction Notice" or "Notice of Termination of Tenancy", landlord can give the tenant a notice in quit with any following method [UT 78B-6-805]:
+Also known as "Eviction Notice" or "Notice of Termination of Tenancy", Utah Code § 78B-6-805 requires the landlord to give the tenant a notice in quit with any of the following methods:

 According to Utah landlord tenant law, the landlord CANNOT force the tenant to move out by shutting off utilities (electricity, water, gas, sanitation), changing the locks, taking the tenant's belongings or taking possession of the property by force without a court hearing.
-[UT 78B-6-814]
+Utah Code § 78B-6-814

 ↑ Return to Top of Page (Table of Contents)

-According to Utah landlord tenant law, the tenant has abandoned the property when in ONE of the following situations [UT 78B-6-815]:
+According to Utah landlord tenant law Utah Code § 78B-6-815, the tenant has abandoned the property when in ONE of the following situations:

 Once the property is abandoned, the landlord may enter it and re-rent it.